luca-ferreri/Salesforce-Trailnotes/solr_federated_search.md

 You should also explore the Solr API and the command-line interface.
 For a helpful introduction, consider followign the official [Solr tutorial](https://solr.apache.org/guide/solr/latest/getting-started/solr-tutorial.html).
 ## Your data in Apache Solr
 ### Create a Core
-Let’s say you want to create a core called `amazingCore`.
-Inside the container, run the following command:
+Let’s say you want to create a core (i.e. a collection of document) called `amazingCore`.
+Inside the container, e.g. `docker exec -it solr_tests-solr-1 /bin/bash`, run the following command:
 ```bash
 solr create -c amazingCore
 ```
 This will create the necessary folder structure for the new core.
 You can also observe the corresponding folders locally, thanks to the mounted volume that syncs the container’s data with your local filesystem.
 ### Configure the Core
-Now let’s say that each document represents an email message, and we want to store both its content and metadata—such as the message ID, sender, receivers, and subject.
-Specifically, we want to define: Specifically, we want to define:
+Now, let’s say that each document represents an email message, and we want to store both its content and metadata—such as the message ID, sender, receivers, and subject.
+Specifically, we want to define:
 + a custom type field called `text_normalized` to perform a case-insensitive full-text search
 + the following fields
     + `email_id`: type `string`, single-valued, retrivable, searchable, and **required** in each document